 My Wheeler mountain winter bike (1)

-In addition to my racing and endurance road bikes, I've decided I needed a practical bike with a rear carrier for tasks like shopping and recycling paper and metal waste.
-Here in Taiwan, you can items you need to discard, allowing me to contribute to environmental protection and even earn a little money through cycling.
+Besides my racing and endurance road bikes, I've decided I needed a practical bike with a robust rear carrier for activities like shopping and recycling paper and metal waste.
+In Taiwan, you can sell items you want to dispose of, which allows me to not only help the environment but also make a little money through cycling - just like a pro...

-After transforming my 26' mountain bike to a 700c road bike, I rode it for a while.
-However, when the opportunity arouse to acquire a nice NOS (New Old Stock) BMC Streetfire SS02 frame, I transferred most parts from my converted 26' bike onto it.
-The remaining components, including the MTB frame, fork, and wheelset, were stored somewhere at home.
+After transforming my 26" mountain bike into a 700c road bike, I used it for a while.
+However, when I got the opportunity to acquire a nice NOS (New Old Stock) BMC Streetfire SS02 frame, I moved most of the parts from my converted 26" road bike onto it.
+The leftover components, including the MTB frame, fork, and wheelset, were stored at home.
 For the new project, I've decided to reinstall the original or 'old' parts.
-This bike would serve as my daily working bike which would be versatile enough as a comfortable city bike for short tours - a tranquil Swiss army knife bike.
+This bike will be my daily work bike, adaptable enough to be a comfortable city bike for short tours - a Swiss army knife of a bike.

-Most of all, it should be, as usual, a build on the cheaper side by using as many old parts as I could.
+Most importantly, it should, as usual, be a budget-friendly build by using as many old parts as possible.

 Frame and Fork

-The frame is a flat black NOS (new old stock) 21" sized MTB frame designed for 26" wheels.
-It has mounting points for a rear rack, important for mounting both of my bags on my bike
+The frame is a flat black NOS (new old stock) 21" MTB frame designed for 26" wheels.
+It includes mounting points for a rear rack, which is essential for attaching both of my bags to the bike.

-tubing: alloy 6061 plain gauge (from the internet, the frame has a warning sticker but no material sticker)
+tubing: alloy 6061 plain gauge (according to the internet, the frame has a warning sticker but lacks a material sticker)

-head tube: 1 1/8" integrated head tube, matching bearings are widely available and don't need any special tools
+head tube: 1 1/8" integrated head tube, with widely available bearings that require no special tools

-Many people prefer steel over aluminum, but I like alloy frames.
-The material and welding technology have improved over the years; the harshness is gone, and the frame is very reliable.
-And there is no rust problem compared to steel.
+While many prefer steel frames over aluminum, I am fond of alloy frames.
+The material and welding technology have advanced over the years; the harshness is gone, and the frame is very reliable.
+Additionally, unlike steel, there is no rust issue.

-The paint was still in good nick, so I just cleaned it for the build.
+The paint was still in good condition, so I simply cleaned it for the build.

 Steering